iimanii/mongoman/README.md

 }
 ```

-When loading and saving the parent object, Mongoman will automatically load / save any nested objects in their respective collections, while only storing "keys" in the original object

-If you want the full object to be saved with parent (this might be useful for querying).
-Set the **fullSave** option to true when intializating
+Nested objects will be stored as "keys" in the parent object, if you want the full object to be saved with parent (this might be useful for querying) add **FullSave** annotation to the field

 ```
 @Kind("car")
 public Class Car extends Base {
+    @FullSave()
     Door door;
     ....

     public Car(...) {
-        super(options);
+        super();
         ....
     }
 }
 ```

+When loading and saving the parent object, Mongoman can automatically load / save any nested objects in their respective collections, while only storing "keys" in the original object

+To do so use **.load(true)** and **.save(true)**

 #### Using references
 It is possible have 2 classes referencing each other, just make sure to set the @Reference annotation on one of them to avoid cycles while loading.